texttechnologylab/UIMADatabaseInterface/README.md

 ## Cite
-If you want to use the API, please quote this as follows:
+If you want to use the Interface, please quote this as follows:

 G. Abrami and A. Mehler, “A UIMA Database Interface for Managing NLP-related Text Annotations,” in Proceedings of the 11th edition of the Language Resources and Evaluation Conference, May 7 – 12, Miyazaki, Japan, 2018.
 [PDF](https://www.texttechnologylab.org/wp-content/uploads/2018/03/UIMA-DI.pdf).